StarlingUAS/fenswood_volcano_template/tutorial/drone_control.md

 ## Example steps

 These are the steps performed by the example code.
 All versions use these same steps.
-To follow along, I recommend running the `old_school` version (run `git checkout old_school` then `docker-compose up --build`) and then using foxglove (see [Introspecting ROS](../README.md#introspecting-ros))
+To follow along, I recommend running the `old_school` version (run `git checkout old_school` then `docker-compose up --build`) and then using <a target="_blank" href="https://studio.foxglove.dev">foxglove</a> (see [Introspecting ROS](../README.md#introspecting-ros)).
+You should see reports on the ROS logs about progress through the steps.

  1. Wait for the autopilot to initialize, indicated by a `system_status` value of 3, [`MAV_STATE_STANDBY`](https://mavlink.io/en/messages/common.html#MAV_STATE_STANDBY), on the [`/vehicle_1/mavros/state`](http://wiki.ros.org/mavros#mavros.2FPlugins.sys_status) ROS topic.